 Nearly every muay thai fight ends up in the clinch one way or another, and neglecting this part of your muay thai training routines can very well lose you fights (trust me, I’ve lost fights solely because of the muay thai clinch)

-You are almost done with your muay thai workout so get every last bit you can!
+You are almost done with your training session so get every last bit you can!
 If you are a little beat up, work on mainly the technique aspect of clinching.
-If you are healthy and uninjured, make the muay thai clinch session almost as real and hard as your muay thai sparring session!
+If you are healthy and uninjured, make the muay thai clinch session almost as real and hard as your sparring session!

-Relaxing your body is imperative if you want a full recovery after a good, hard muay thai workout program.
+Relaxing your body is imperative if you want a full recovery after a good, hard workout program.
 Not to mention flexibility is important if you want to kick people in the head!

 Stretching your muscles will help open them up so they have more room to grow and help flush lactic acid out of your body which will help your body heal up quicker.